 Step 1: Submit a "Vehicle Title Application"

-To register your vehicle, you will first need to Submit a Vehicle Title Application form, available in the following languages:
+To register your vehicle, you will first need to Submit a Vehicle Title Application form.

 Make sure you include scale weight which can be found on your vehicle title.
 If you have a truck, include the Gross Weight, which you can find in your owner's manual, NADA, Kelly Blue Book, or a manufacturer's website.
 Before you send the title application, make sure all registered owners sign the application and have their signatures notarized.
 You may use a notary public or an active-duty commissioned officer.
 If the commissioned officer's signature, rank, and service branch appear on the document as a notary, no other proof is needed.

 You must include all of the following documents.

 First, include the title with the military person's name on the title or vehicle record.
 If you're making vehicle payments, submit a copy of the title (front and back).
 If the vehicle's model year is 2010 or older, you don't have to report the Odometer miles.
 If the vehicle model year is 2011 or newer fill out the Odometer Disclosure Statement on the title.
 Most titles have an Odometer Disclosure Statement section.
 If you don't have the title, you can get an Odometer Disclosure form from a vehicle licensing office.